-This guide describes how the 2018 to 2019 high needs funding system will work for all types of provision.
-It provides key dates and activity for the delivery of 2018 to 2019 high needs funding.
-It also sets out the principles against which ESFA will consider changes to hospital education funding.
+This guide describes how the 2019 to 2020 high needs funding system will work for all types of provision.
+It provides key dates and activity for the delivery of 2019 to 2020 high needs funding and sets out changes from the 2018 to 2019 funding arrangements.

 New funding to support children with special educational needs

 On 16 December, Education Secretary Damian Hinds announced an additional £250 million of funding for high needs, across the two financial years 2018 to 2019, and 2019 to 2020.